Infobrij/mbsy/README.md

 ## Usage

-Make sure you include your api credentials in an initialiser.
+Make sure you include your api credentials in an initializer.

 ```ruby
 Mbsy.configure do |c|